 Ollantaytambo is a small town in the Sacred Valley that sits at the train station for those planning to head to Machu Picchu.
 It is approximately a 1.5-hour drive from Cusco.
 It is the best-preserved ruins of the Incan Empire.

 Ollantaytambo was an Incan administrative center, military site, religious site, agricultural complex, and a control point for the entrance to the Amazon area of the Inca Empire.
 It contains a massive ruin site which was used as a royal residence by Emperor Pachacuti.

 The Ollantaytambo ruins also contain a fortress, terracing, a sun temple, a water temple, and ceremonial grounds.

 Pisac is a small town in the Sacred Valley, approximately 20 minutes from Cusco, which was founded by Spanish Conquistador, Viceroy Toledo.
 It was one of the most important towns in the Incan empire.

-The ruins of Pisac sit atop a hill and was a strategic military location to protect the city of Cusco.
+The Pisac ruins sit atop a hill and was a strategic Inca military location protecting the city of Cusco.
 There is a ruin site that houses agricultural, military, and religious buildings.